 A rather broad brief for most eCommerce websites, I would say.
-However, it took me only a few minutes of recap and browsing to understanding where the problem existed.
+However, it took me only a few minutes of recap and browsing to understand where the problem existed.

 The checkout page of this website was ‘a train wreck’.